Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/003_crafting_agent_logic.md

     pass
 ```

-The `@ability` decorator defines the ability's details, like its name, function, and parameters.
+The `@ability` decorator defines the ability's details, like its identity (name), functionality (description), and operational parameters.

 ## Example of a Custom Ability: Webpage Fetcher